MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 [**ExpressRoute**][ExR] is an Azure connectivity service that enables private connections between a VDC implementation and any on-premises networks.
 ExpressRoute connections do not go over the public Internet, and offer higher security, reliability, and higher speeds (up to 100 Gbps) along with consistent latency.
 ExpressRoute is useful for VDC implementations, as ExpressRoute customers can get the benefits of compliance rules associated with private connections.
 With [ExpressRoute Direct][ExRD], you can connect directly to Microsoft routers at 10 or 100 Gbps.

 Deploying ExpressRoute connections usually involves engaging with an ExpressRoute service provider (ExpressRoute Direct being the exception).
-For customers that need to start quickly, it is common to initially use Site-to-Site VPN to establish connectivity between a VDC implementation and on-premises resources, and then migrate to your ExpressRoute connection when your physical interconnection with your service provider is complete.
+For customers that need to start quickly, it's common to initially use Site-to-Site VPN to establish connectivity between a VDC implementation and on-premises resources, and then migrate to your ExpressRoute connection when your physical interconnection with your service provider is complete.

 For large numbers of VPN or ExpressRoute connections, [**Azure Virtual WAN**][vWAN] is a networking service that provides optimized and automated branch-to-branch connectivity through Azure.
 Virtual WAN lets you connect to and configure branch devices to communicate with Azure.
 Connecting and configuring can be done either manually, or by using preferred provider devices through a Virtual WAN partner.
 Using preferred provider devices allows ease of use, simplification of connectivity, and configuration management.
-The Azure WAN built-in dashboard provides instant troubleshooting insights that can help save you time, and gives you an easy way to view large-scale Site-to-Site connectivity.
+The Azure WAN built-in dashboard provides instant troubleshooting insights that can help save you time, and gives you an easy way to view large scale Site-to-Site connectivity.
 Virtual WAN also provides security services with an optional Azure Firewall and/or Firewall Manager in your WAN hub.

 ### Connectivity *within* the cloud

 Virtual Networks ([VNets][VNet]) and [VNet peering][VNetPeering] are the basic networking connectivity services inside a VDC implementation.
 A VNet guarantees a natural boundary of isolation for VDC resources, and VNet peering allows intercommunication between different VNets within the same Azure region, across regions, or even between VNets in different subscriptions.
 Traffic control inside a VNet and between VNets needs to match a set of security rules specified through access control lists ([network security groups][NSG]), Firewall policies ([Azure Firewall][AzFW] or  [network virtual appliances][NVA]), and custom routing tables ([user-defined routes][UDR]).

-VNets are also anchor points for integrating Platform as a Service (PaaS) Azure products like [Azure Storage][Storage] or [Azure SQL][SQL], etc that have public endpoints.
+VNets are also anchor points for integrating Platform as a Service (PaaS) Azure products like [Azure Storage][Storage], [Azure SQL][SQL], and other integrated public services that have public endpoints.
 With [Service Endpoints][ServiceEndpoints] and [Private Link][PrivateLink] you can integrate your public services with your private network, or even take your public services completely private, but still enjoy the benefits of Azure managed PaaS services.

 ## Virtual datacenter overview

 ### Topologies

 The Virtual datacenter can build built with four general, high-level topologies based on your needs and scale.
-These highest level topologies are:
+These , at the highest level, are:

 *Flat* is a model in which all resources are deployed in a single virtual network.
 Subnets allow for flow control and segregation.